parku/docs/api/locations.md

 The field names correspond to the `booking.fields.*` entries in the settings endpoint.

 `provider` node informs about parking space provider.
 Additional information for the provider can be using the same key in [settings](/api/settings/)

+`next_available_at` The next date range when the parking space would be available.

 ## Get availability times for location